patrickcording/02807-comp-tools/weekplans/week7.md

 - Imagine that you have been sampling from two streams, and now have two reservoirs of size _k_.
 Describe a way to combine these two to obtain a sample of size _k_.

+- Prove that the main property of simple random sampling is satisfied by reservoir sampling.

 ### Exercise 3: Stratified sampling
 [Stratified sampling](https://en.wikipedia.org/wiki/Stratified_sampling) is a useful method for ensuring the ratio between subpopulations when doing random sampling.